-Student Name: Date: Preceptor Name: Site: Criteria Ch a alaliat After reading the title, briefly introduced the design of the study (i.e., ra ndomized blinded controlled Checklist etc.) ildoffiized, biffided, controlled, Provided a brief , concise background of existing standard of care or ev idence-based guidelines (if applicable) about the topic generating the study (i.e. introduced the to article "specifics.")
+Criteria Checklist After reading the title, briefly introduced the design of the study (i.e., randomized, blinded, controlled, etc.) Provided a brief, concise background of existing standard of care or evidence-based guidelines (if applicable) about the topic generating the study (i.e. introduced the topic before proceeding into the article "specifics.")
 Described the rationale (purpose) for conducting the study Stated study hypothesis.
 Able to determine the null hypothesis.
-Appropriately described overall study design, including (but not limite d to): Date study conducted, country(ies), center(s) Inclusion/exclusion criteria Study group allocation, drug doses, regimens, duration Follow-up, tests (laboratory and otherwise), assessment of compliance Primary and secondary endpoints Statistical tests used Provided synopsis of main points of the results of the study, including: Accountability of the number of patients initiating and completing the study (i.e., data in tables/ figures coincided with text/identified dropouts) Potential bias in patient selection (e.g. group distribution) Achievement of primary and secondary end-points Side effects / adverse reactions Interpretation and assessment of the appropriateness of statistical tests used Keeps it brief and to the point (a true synopsis) Stated the author's conclusions and critique of their validity based on t he study's objectives and results.
+Appropriately described overall study design, including (but not limited to): .
+Date study conducted, country(ies), center(s) Inclusion/exclusion criteria Study group allocation, drug doses, regimens, duration Follow-up, tests (laboratory and otherwise), assessment of compliance Primary and secondary endpoints Statistical tests used Provided synopsis of main points of the results of the study, including: Accountability of the number of patients initiating and completing the study (i.e., data in tables/ figures coincided with text/identified dropouts) Potential bias in patient selection (e.g. group distribution) Achievement of primary and secondary end-points Side effects / adverse reactions Interpretation and assessment of the appropriateness of statistical tests used Keeps it brief and to the point (a true synopsis) Stated the author's conclusions and critique of their validity based on the study's objectives and results.
 Provided a brief , concise summary of the journal article Provided OWN conclusions Provided critique including: Whether study was ethical or not Limitations and strengths Sources of bias and methods used to overcome.
 Explained how (s)he would overcome/control for bias in the study.
 Potential influence of excluded patient population on study results Whether drug doses and regimens reflect the current standard of care / guidelines and if duration of the study was adequate to achieve a therapeutic effect.
 The clinical significance of the study.
-Presenter commented if and how w her/his practice would change based on this study's results.
+Presenter commented if and how her/his practice would change based on this study's results.
 Delivery: Timing (maximum 30 minutes) Voice: volume, speed, enunciation, pronunciation Language: Accuracy of terminology used, no use of slang ("ya know", um,), etc. Makes a clear attempt to answer questions accurately.
-Does not bluff. comments in a non-defensive manner Overall, the paper selected for the Journal Club was appropriate
+Does not bluff.
+Accepts questions and comments in a non-defensive manner 1

+Overall, the paper selected for the Journal Club was appropriate